Living & Dining

 Daniel MacLea Hall

 Daniel MacLea Hall (DMC for short) is a suite style residence hall with approximately 120 beds.
 The building is divided into 4 sections, with each section centered on a stairwell.
 In each section, there is a suite on the first, second, and third floors accessible from the stairwell.
 These suites feature a shared common room, bathroom facilities, and bedrooms for 7-9 students typically.
 Bedrooms include an XL twin bed, desk, chair, dresser, and a wardrobe unit per student.
 Each bedroom comes with a microwave/refrigerator/freezer unit as well.
+Window mounted AC units are provided by the College (although Physical Plant will remove them for storage at some point in the Fall and return them in the Spring in response to the weather/temperature outside).
 The lower level of the building has a lounge with a flatscreen television, comfortable seating, as well as tables and chairs for working space.
 The lower level also houses the laundry facilities for the building.
 DMC sections 1-3 typically house students in our Honors Program as well as incoming transfer students, while section 4 houses a mix of upperclass students.
 Daniel MacLea is a substance free hall, where alcohol is not permitted even for students of age.

 Rouzer Hall is a traditional style residence hall of approximately 190 residents with four residential floors, community bathrooms on the floors, and bedrooms off the corridor.
 Rouzer Hall is directly connected to the Decker College Center, giving the building's residents very easy access to the Englar Dining Hall and other services.
 Bedrooms have an XL twin bed, desk, chair, dresser, and a wardrobe unit per student.
 Each bedroom comes with a microwave/refrigerator/freezer unit as well.
 Each floor has a lounge area shared by the students with seating and a flat-screen television.
 There is a laundry room for the building located on the ground floor, and an elevator links the floors along with three different stairwells.
 Rouzer Hall is a substance free building, where alcohol is not permitted even for students of age.